Invariants of Tutte Partitions and a $q$-Analogue: -Tutte-Grothendieck invariants

 \end{proof}

-\begin{remark} A recursive definition of the characteristic polynomial of a $q$-matroid is shown in \cite[Theorem 5.14]{B22_proj}.
-In that theorem, the characteristic polynomial is expressed in terms of charcteristic polynomials of minors of the $q$-matroid that are defined with respect to a partition of the one-dimensional spaces of ground vector space $V$.
-While this resembles the $q$-Tutte-Grothendieck invariance defined in this paper, the partition of the one dimensional spaces does not yield a partition of the support lattice into minors. \end{remark}
+\begin{remark} A recursive definition of the characteristic polynomial of a $q$-matroid is shown in \cite[Theorem 5.14]{B22_proj} and in \cite[Corollary 3.4]{alfarano2023critical}, wherein the characteristic polynomial is expressed in terms of characteristic polynomials of minors of the $q$-matroid that are defined with respect to a partition of the one-dimensional spaces of ground vector space $V$.
+While this resembles the definition of a $q$-Tutte-Grothendieck invariant in this paper, the collection of intervals involved is different. \end{remark}